I believe that to be competitive in a global marketplace,

 before heading to work is more manageable if they are confined.
 Chasing

 after ewes and/or lambs at 5:30 in the morning in the middle of a

 rainstorm doesn't appeal to me.
 Likewise, having to tend to a

 flock in the middle of a blizzard is a lot better indoors than outdoors!

-The downside is that these higher costs have to be paid for.
-That
+These higher costs have to be paid for

 While I feel good about the

 progress to-date, there is always room for improvement.
 I could add a

 few more pounds to the finishing weight and raise the weaning rate a little.